Land consumption

 Land loss can also happen due to natural factors, like erosion or desertification - nevertheless most of those can also eventually be tracked back to human activities.
 Another slightly different interpretation of the term is the forced displacement or compulsory acquisition of a native people or settlers from their original land due to land grabbing, etc. Again, in most cases, this will be due to economic reasons like search for profitable investment and commodification of natural resources.

 Reducing global land loss, which progresses at an alarming rate, is vital since the land footprint, the area required both domestically and abroad to produce the goods and services consumed by a country or region, can be much larger than the land actually used or even available in the country itself.
+Much of Europe's consumption needs are met using land outside the borders of the European Union: the Soil Atlas published by the Institute for Advanced Sustainability Studies (IASS) in Potsdam, Germany, says that Europe is "the continent that is most dependent on land beyond its borders to sustain its lifestyle, its agricultural industry and its hunger for energy".
+Such land is also referred to as "imported land".
+For the European Union, land take is estimated approximately about to 1.2 million hectares in 21 EU countries over the period 1990–2006.

 While land prices have surged in the first few years of the 21st century, land consumption economy still lacks environmental full-cost accounting to add the long-term costs of environmental degradation.